Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     ````

 1. Return to the terminal/command prompt and run the **npm install** command to pull in the additional dependencies and devDependencies.
-1. Next, you need to update the TypeScript config file (**tsconfig.json**) to work with webpack and support multiple modules and Vue.js.
-Update it as seen below.
+1. Next, you need to update the TypeScript config file (**tsconfig.json**) to work with webpack, support multiple modules, and Vue.js.
+Update your tsconfig.json as seen below.

     ````javascript
     {